googleworkspace/workspace-guardrails-ps-ca/README.md

 ([Français](#mesures-de-sécurité-dinformatique-en-nuage-du-gc-pour-google-workspace))

-This repository details the guardrails required for Google Workspace to be deployed within the Canadian Public Sector.
+This repository details the recommended guardrails for Google Workspace to be deployed within the Canadian Public Sector.
 The target audience of this documentation is departments and agencies looking to deploy Google Workspace as a productivity and collaboration solution.

 ## Purpose